*Updated: August 10, 2022

 Things You Can Do To Protect Images Online

-- Always watermark your images.
+- Watermark your images.
 Yes, there are unscrupulous people who try (and succeed) in watermark removal using photo-editing software, but protecting yourself with a watermark is in your best interest.

-- If you do not own photos you took, it’s best not to use a photo unless you have specific permission or a license/subscription to do so.
-Check out this blogger beware post to avoid issues.
+- If you do not own photos you took, it’s best not to use a photo unless you have specific permission or a license/subscription.

 - Embed metadata automatically on your DSLR camera.
 According to PictureCorrect.com, “Most DSLR cameras today will allow you to add some metadata directly into your photography via a menu in your camera settings.
 This ensures that every shot made with your camera is injected into the digital thread of your image.”